-Here at Spoonabilities we have a number of wonderful charcuterie boards and charcuterie board utensils.
-You can also find them locally in almost any store that has a kitchen goods section (HomeGoods is a great place to check), and there is a myriad of selections online, including Amazon, Bed Bath & Beyond, Wayfair, Target, Wal-mart, and more.
+You can charcuterie boards, cheese boards and utensils locally in almost any store that has a kitchen goods section.
+HomeGoods is a great place to check, and there is a myriad of selections online, including Amazon, Bed Bath & Beyond, Wayfair, Target, Wal-mart, and more.
 A Google search will provide you with many options!

 It really depends on the ingredients you choose!
 On average, a charcuterie board will run you somewhere between $50 - $150, though it’s quite possible to assemble a decent one for under $30 or get very elaborate and spend over $200.
 The estimate of $50 - $150 is a common range for most boards.